katydecorah/font-library/README.md

 ### Background

-Font Library is built with Jekyll and AngularJS, but you don't need to know either to add or edit the tags.
-To add or edit tags, you only need to know how to edit a file.
+Font Library is built with Jekyll and AngularJS, but you don't need to know either to add or edit the tags &mdsah; you only need to know how to edit a file.

 Each font family is stored as an object in `families.json`.
 Each family has an array of tags.
 The first tag is from Google's classification of the font.
-A few font's have the tag `greek` or `khmer` this is to denote the subset of this font, please do not delete these tags.
-Some families have additional keys such as `weight` or `italic`, that's because this font does not have a `regular` weight and these keys provide flags to output the family correctly.
+Some font's have the tag `greek` or `khmer`, this is to denote the subset of the font.
+Some families have additional keys such as `weight` or `italic` to denote that this family doesn't have a `regular` weight.

 ### Adding/editing `families.json` guidelines

 * Use double quotes `"`
-* Do not delete or change the first tag (this is the classification defined by Google)
+* Do not delete or change the first tag, this is the classification defined by Google
-* Do not delete or change the `greek` or `khmer` tag, these denote the subset of the font.
+* Do not delete or change the `greek` or `khmer` tag, these denote the subset of the font
+* Do not delete the `italic` or `weight` keys or update their values, these are necessary to properly output fonts
 * Keep the list alphabetical by family name
 * The family name must match Google's exactly
 * Tags should be lowercase